ovixek/Graduation_mini_project/README.md

 Piezo buzzer for alert beeps

-BO Motor for vibration alerts
+BO Motor to mimic the engine.

 Relay to control the motor